 • Grab some lunch overlooking the Pittwater.

-• In the afternoon take a boat or ferry on the water.
+• In the afternoon, take a boat or ferry on the water.

-• On the drive home stop to watch the surfers at Narrabeen or hike between Curl Curl and Freshwater Beaches.
+• On the drive home, stop to watch the surfers at Narrabeen or hike between Curl Curl and Freshwater Beaches.

 Watsons Bay itself is a thin stretch of sand backed by beautiful houses and three good eating options.

-Next door is the buzzy Watsons Bay Boutique Hotel which serves pub food in the large front terrace, or for an even more casual option, grab fish and chips from the takeaway stand on the wharf.
+Next door is the buzzy Watsons Bay Boutique Hotel, which serves pub food in the large front terrace, or for an even more casual option, grab fish and chips from the takeaway stand on the wharf.

-Tucked into Watsons Bay, Camp Cove is one of the best harbour beaches in Sydney.
 Backed by a mix of smart houses and forest, a thin stretch of sand has excellent views across the water to the Sydney skyline.
 There’s a kiosk for lunch and snacks on the beach.

-Walk north past Camp Cove and you’ll pass Lady Bay Nudist Beach before reaching Hornby Lighthouse (25 minutes from Watsons Bay Wharf), with its grand views over the Pacific Ocean.
+Walk north past Camp Cove, and you’ll pass Lady Bay Nudist Beach before reaching Hornby Lighthouse (25 minutes from Watsons Bay Wharf), with its grand views over the Pacific Ocean.

-Regular ferries run from Rose Bay Wharf back to the city centre making it a great day out in Sydney.
+Regular ferries run from Rose Bay Wharf back to the city centre, making it a great day out in Sydney.

 Australia’s first national park, the Royal National Park, is a eucalyptus-rich bushland and rainforest that ends at coastal cliffs and secluded beaches.